Victoria De Angelis: Early life

 During an interview for Elle, she revealed she suffered from panic attacks at age 14, which caused her to miss a year of school.
-De Angelis attended the middle school Scuola Media Gianicolo where she met fellow band member and guitarist Thomas Raggi and later on completed her schooling at Liceo Classico Virgilio.

-De Angelis cited Nick O'Malley and Kim Gordon as her influences.
+De Angelis attended the middle school Scuola Media Gianicolo where she met fellow band member and guitarist Thomas Raggi and later on completed her schooling at Liceo Scientifico J.F.
+Kennedy.
+De Angelis has cited Nick O'Malley and Kim Gordon as her influences.

 Career

-De Angelis and Thomas Raggi first met each other during middle school.
-They were later joined by Damiano David in high school in Rome.
+De Angelis and Thomas Raggi first met during middle school.
+They were later joined by Damiano David when attending high school in Rome.
 Ethan Torchio who lived in nearby Frosinone joined them when they advertised for a drummer on Facebook to complete the line-up.

-Although De Angelis and Raggi first formed the band in 2015, it wasn't until 2016 that it was made official when the members had to choose the band's name because they had decided to register for Pulse, a local music contest for emerging bands.
+Although De Angelis and Raggi first formed the band in 2015, it was not until 2016 that it was made official when the members had to choose the band's name because they had decided to register for Pulse, a local music contest for emerging bands.
 While brainstorming, De Angelis, who is half Danish, was asked by her bandmates to toss out some Danish words, and they agreed on Måneskin ("Moonlight").

 They later performed as buskers in the streets of the Colli Portuensi district of Rome, and in 2017, they rose to prominence when they finished second in the eleventh season of the Italian talent show X Factor.
 The band had a breakthrough debut with the studio album Il ballo della vita and tour in 2018 and 2019.
 In 2021, their second studio album Teatro d'ira: Vol. I was released.
+The same year, the band won the Eurovision Song Contest.
+On January 20, 2023, their third studio album Rush! was released through Epic Records.

+In 2023, Duran Duran released a cover of Talking Heads' "Psycho Killer", featuring De Angelis on guest bass and vocals.
+In 2024, after finishing her first world tour with Måneskin, De Angelis embarked on a tour in Europe and the United States as a solo DJ act, performing a variety of high-tempo electronic music genres.
+Her debut solo single, a collaboration with Brazilian singer Anitta titled "Get Up Bitch!
+Shake Ya Ass", was released on August 30.

+Personal life

+De Angelis is a lesbian, having previously identified as bisexual, saying her identity is developing.
+She is in a relationship with model Luna Passos.